Biden takes the helm as president: 'Democracy has prevailed'

 Biden was also to join the end of a slimmed-down inaugural parade as he moves into the White House.
 Because of the pandemic, much of this year's parade was to be a virtual affair featuring performances from around the nation.

-In the evening, in lieu of the traditional glitzy balls that welcome a new president to Washington, Biden will take part in a televised concert that also marks the return of A-list celebrities to the White House orbit after they largely eschewed Trump.
+In the evening, in lieu of the traditional balls that welcome a new president to Washington, Biden was to take part in a televised concert that also marked the return of A-list celebrities to the White House orbit after they largely eschewed Trump.
 Among those in the lineup: Bruce Springsteen, Justin Timberlake and Lin-Manuel Miranda.

 This was not an inauguration for the crowds.
 But Americans in the capital city nonetheless brought their hopes to the moment.